rikingurditta/mat347/02 cosets.md

 Left and right cosets of a subgroup $H \leq G$ are not necessarily the same (unless the group is commutative).
 However, sometimes they are, i.e. $gH = Hg$ for every $g \in G$ - in this case, the subgroup is called **normal**, and we write $H \trianglelefteq G$.

+We can alternately write this condition as $gH\inv g = H$.
+Another sufficient condition for $H$ to be normal is for all $g \in G$, there is a $k \in G$ so that $gH = Hk$.

 For example, consider the triangle group $D_3 = \curlies{e, \rho, \rho^2, r, r\rho, r\rho^2}$.
 Consider the subgroup $H = \angles{\rho} = \curlies{e, \rho, \rho^2}$, the rotations. $rH = Hr$, so $H$ is a normal subgroup.

-Normal subgroups are useful because we can "multiply" their cosets nicely, i.e. if we consider the product
+Normal subgroups are useful because we can use our operation on their cosets nicely, i.e. if we define the operation

 $$
 xH \cdot yH = \curlies{xhyh': h, h' \in H}